Two Women: Production

 Loren later said her performance was inspired by her memories of her mother during the war.
 She also said she was greatly helped by her experience acting in Desire Under the Elms (1958).

 Ponti raised money from France and Italy.
-French investment was conditional upon a French star being used, which lead to the casting of Jean-Paul Belmondo, who had leapt to international fame in Breathless (1960).
-Belmondo's voice was dubbed into Italian.
+French investment was conditional upon a French star being used, which led to the casting of Jean-Paul Belmondo, who had leapt to international fame in Breathless (1960).
+Belmondo's voice was dubbed into Italian by Achille Millo.

 Release

 Joseph E. Levine (Embassy Pictures) agreed to buy US release rights after watching only nine minutes of the film.
 "I bet Sophia she'd win the Oscar and I nursed that film like a baby", Levine later said.
 He showed the film in every city that a member of the academy jury lived and promoted it assiduously.
 "That showed foreign films could get big audiences if promoted with flair", said Levine.

-The movie was among the 30 most popular films at the French box office that year.

-In 1962 it made $3 million in North America.
+The film was among the 30 most popular films at the French box office that year.
+In 1962, it grossed $3 million rentals in North America.